EDIT: Photobucket turned into a scam and lost my linked photos. Trying imgur.com as of 11/6/2017 for linking these photos.

 It can be tricky getting the seal fully seated.
 Just be sure when you have it in that it is all even and smooth.
 You should be able to see about 1/16" of the lip all around.

 Once the new seal is in, you can start re-assembling.
 If any parts sprung out, be sure to put them back correctly.
 The yellow spring goes into this small hole.
-There is also a small valve that can dislodge itself, my red arrow is pointing to this.
-My middle finger is covering some of it up.
+There is also a small valve that can dislodge itself - My middle finger is covering some of it up.
 If it fell out, be sure to put it back in the correct way with the three dots facing out.

 Continued in next post due to limit of 20 images per post!